CDBG Manuals/Plans

 - Respond to all requests or complaints addressed at public hearings

-6. What is the Environmental Review (ER)?
+3. What is the Environmental Review (ER)?

-8. What is a Choice Limiting Action?
+4. What is a Choice Limiting Action?

 A choice-limiting action is any activity that a grantee undertakes, including committing or expending HUD or non-HUD funds, that reduces or eliminates a grantee’s opportunity to choose project alternatives that would avoid or minimize environmental impact or enhance that quality of the human environment.
 Examples include conducting final design work, awarding construction contracts, and/or on-site work, regardless of how these activities are proposed to be paid.

 Choice-limiting actions can often jeopardize the ability to use CDBG funding once they have occurred and may require deobligation and/or repayment.
+An UGLG must wait until they receive their Authority to Use Grant Funds (AUGF) before proceeding with a project once awarded.

-9. What is the Difference between an Environmental Review and an Environmental Survey?
+5. What is the Difference between an Environmental Review and an Environmental Survey?

 An environmental review is the process of reviewing a project and its potential impacts to the environment to determine whether the project complies with the National Environmental Policy Act (NEPA) and related laws and authorities.
 An environmental survey provides expertise across projects in real estate, land and construction.
 It assesses the environmental challenges faced by developers, landowners, and investors.

-1. What should I look for when approving/submitting payroll forms?
+6. What should I look for when approving/submitting payroll forms?

 The following links help with:

-Payroll Checklist - Assists in ensuring payrolls include the required content.
+Payroll Checklist - Assists in ensuring payrolls include the required content. https://ded.mo.gov/media/pdf/payroll-checklist

 Payroll Review Compliance Template - Assists in comparing the actual rate paid on payrolls to the state and federal prevailing wage rates.

-2. How should I manage files for Monitoring and throughout the life of a project and which documents should I be keeping?
+7. How should I manage files for Monitoring and throughout the life of a project and which documents should I be keeping?

 Use the monitoring checklist in Forms under Closeout in these links:

-3. How do I determine if an entity is a Subrecipient or Contractor?
+8. How do I determine if an entity is a Subrecipient or Contractor?

-4. How do I fill out an RFF?
+9. How do I fill out an RFF?

-You can watch an explanation of this form at 03:13-05:31 in the training video here.
+You can watch an explanation of this form at 03:13-05:31 in the training video. https://www.youtube.com/watch?v=kZhXUTjD3hg

-5. How do I fill out an ACH-EFT?
+10. How do I fill out an ACH-EFT?

-You can watch an explanation of this form at 01:43-03:12 in the training video here.
+You can watch an explanation of this form at 01:43-03:12 in the training video. https://www.youtube.com/watch?v=kZhXUTjD3hg

-Closeout and After Closeout Procedures
+Closeout and After Closeout Procedures:

 The record retention policy states to keep files for 3 years after a program/project is closed with HUD.

-Program Specific
+Program Specific:

-1. What should I expect in the Acquisition and Relocation Process?
+2. What should I expect in the Acquisition and Relocation Process?

 The following training provides guidelines for this type of program:

-Video - CH 14 Acquisition and Relocation
+Video - CH 14 Acquisition and Relocation youtube.com/watch?v=OuwraEOk3HQ&feature=youtu.be

-Slides - Ch 14 Acquisition and Relocation (Acquisition on slides 15 – 24 and Relocation slides 30 – 40)
+Slides - Ch 14 Acquisition and Relocation (Acquisition on slides 15 – 24 and Relocation slides 30 – 40) https://ded.mo.gov/cdbg/program-documents Training tab.

-2. What should my plan for relocation look like?
+3. What should my plan for relocation look like?

-A subrecipient can create their own plan or use the state plan provided here: Chapter 19 - CDBG-DR Homeowner Rehabilitation and Reconstruction Policy v2.0
+A subrecipient can create their own plan or use the state plan provided here: Chapter 19 - CDBG-DR Homeowner Rehabilitation and Reconstruction Policy v2.0 youtube.com/watch?v=8CJjsSEUxO0&feature=youtu.be

-3. How long do I need to monitor an infrastructure project with LMI job creation?
+4. How long do I need to monitor an infrastructure project with LMI job creation?

 Monitoring for LMI job creation needs to continue for 2 years after closeout of project is completed.